SchmidtDSE/maize-loss-climate-experiment/paper/supplemental.md

  - As expected by the JG design [@jm8_secret_2024], discussion contrasts different results sets and configurations of models but meta-parameter visualization relies heavily on memory so we now offer a "sweep" button for facilitators to show all results at once.

 Later work may further explore this design space through controlled experimentation [@lewis_using_1982] or diary studies [@shneiderman_strategies_2006].

+First, we specifically use the Mann Whitney U [@mann_test_1947] as variance is observed to differ between the two expected and counterfactual sets [@mcdonald_handbook_2014].
+Furthermore, as the neural network attempts to predict the distribution of yield values, we note that the granularity of the response variable (SCYM yield) specifically may influence statistical power.
+Though prior validation sutides offer confidence [@deines_million_2021], we observe that SYCM [@lobell_scalable_2015] uses Daymet variables at 1 km resolution [@thornton_daymet_2014].
+Therefore, we assume 1km resolution for the purposes of statistical tests as autocorrelation in our response variable could artificially increase the number of "true" SCYM yield estimations per neighborhood.

+The USDA provides anonymized information about insured units [@rma_statecountycrop_2024] though this information lacks geographic specificity and note that some units may span more than one county.
+We provide a histogram of this distribution in Figure @fig:insuredunit.

+Lacking more geographically detailed information, this distribution is used across the entire U.S. Corn Belt.
+Even so, inspection of records with county information reveals that this distribution is relatively similar across the corn belt.
+In comparing the county with the largest insured unit to the one with the smallest, we fail to find a statistically significant difference ($p \geq 0.05$).